Otapi: Geography

 The town is situated in a very mountainous terrain in the Greater Caucasus at an elevation of 255 m.
 It experiences snowfall for a considerable duration of the year.
 The climate is cold and harsh during the winter months.

 Mountains in this area of Abkhazia include Mount Achimedzmakh, Eisirkhu (1237 m), Atvazhukhu (895 m) and Beduk (392 m).
 Gora Atvazhu-Khu and Gora Beduk are the nearest mountains, which surround the town, within 3 km distance.
 Ablaskira Cave lies at an altitude of 600–700 m.

 The Otapi River flows through the village and continues south.
-Mokva River is another river that flows through this part of Abkhazia.
+Mokvi River is another river that flows through this part of Abkhazia.
 Approximately 20 km to 25 km north of the village is the greater Kodori River, which eventually flows into the Black Sea.
 Two other small rivers which flow close to the town are the Ulys and the Dzhandzhali-Kvara Rivers.

 Population

-Before the 1992-1993 Georgian-Abkhaz war, up to 125 families lived in Otapi.
+Before the 1992–1993 Georgian-Abkhaz war, up to 125 families lived in Otapi.
 The population of the village has declined considerably due to conflict in the region.
 As of 2010, Otapi contains about 50 houses and buildings.

 Transportation

 The nearest railroad is Stantsiya, Gupi, which is 11.1 km away from the town.
-The nearest airport is at Sukhumi dranda(SUI) 18 mi and Georgia is 41.2 km away.
+The nearest airport is at Sukhumi dranda (SUI) 18 mi and Georgia is 41.2 km away.